msm-faraj/Benchmark-PERN-TS/README.md

 # Benchmark-PERN-TS

-this is a benchmark for starting to work with PERN stack p => postgres
+this is a benchmark for starting to work with PERN stack p => Postgres
-E => express
+E => Express
-R => react (npx create-react-app app-client --template typescript) N => Node

-all you need to do is |> docker-compose up

-client 3000
-server 4000
-backend 5000

-main CRUD operation
+R => React
+N => Rode

-# Command to Done this
+# Command/Steps to Done this

-npx create-react-app app-client --template typescript create dockerfile in /app-client create .dockerignore file in /app-client create compose.yaml file in root folder of the project
+npx create-react-app app-client --template typescript create dockerfile in /app-client create .dockerignore file in /app-client create compose.yaml file in root folder of the project add database service in to the comose.yaml file

+- this will run postgres in a separate container &
+- with this it is possible to creae a server on it &

 # Commits